Rutaceae Family

-About the Rutaceae Family
+About the Rutaceae or Rue Family

 Rutaceae is a large family of flowering plants, comprising about 160 genera and over 2000 species.
 The family has a cosmopolitan distribution, with representatives found in all parts of the world except for Antarctica.
 Rutaceae includes aromatic trees, shrubs, and herbs known for their essential oils.
 The family has numerous commercial uses and contains many important medicinal plants.
 Many species are cultivated for ornamental purposes due to their attractive flowers and foliage.
 The family also includes several important food crops, such as lemons, oranges, and grapefruits.